notspecia/JavaScript/ESERCIZI/07-object/02-Reading-list/README.md

 - If the book has been read, a message indicating that you already read the book is logged.
 - If the book has not been read, a message indicating that you still need to read the book is logged.

-This approach effectively creates and logs information for an array of book objects, including whether each book has been read or not.

 ## files